 Activity on the issue largely faded until the April 3, 2017, deadline, when the public could see the extent of claims for the coastal area.

 Some fuss in the media about the 150 claims enabled Maori Council co-chair Maanu Paul to do a bit of grandstanding by announcing that he had lodged a claim for the entire coastal and marine area of New Zealand on behalf of all Maori.

-Prime Minister Bill English has uttered soothing words that few of these claims would succeed.
+Former Prime Minister Bill English said that few of these claims would succeed.
 This is because Section 106 of the Act says that applicants must prove that a customary right:

 - has been exercised in the specified area,

 - that it continues to be exercised by that group in the same area in accordance with tikanga,

 - has been used and occupied by the applicant group either since 1840 or from the time of a customary transfer to the present day.

 What has not been explained is how the right to paddle canoes upon and fish from the sea within a few hundred metres of the beach in 1840 has been transformed into a customary title over the sea and seabed that extends 12 nautical miles from the high-water mark.

 But Mr English confirmed that some groups will be awarded such rights.

 Since September 2017, the Government led by Prime Minister Jacinda Ardern has yet to explain why some New Zealanders will be awarded property rights far beyond those exercised in 1840, with the ability to exclude all other New Zealanders should they so wish.